mantrapatel05/xTriage/README.md

 - **Duplicate detection** — Semantic similarity search using sentence-transformer embeddings and ChromaDB
 - **Team assignment** — LLM-powered recommendation of the engineering team that should handle the bug
 - **Max-rule severity aggregation** — Business analysis can escalate severity, never reduce it (max of tech + business)
-- **Groq API key rotation** — Automatic rotation across multiple API keys with cooldown on rate limits, exponential backoff, and smart retry-after header parsing
+- **Groq API key rotation** — Automatic rotation across multiple API keys with cooldown on rate limits, exponential backoff, and smart retry-after header parsing, with keys partitioned between the multi-agent pipeline and the single-call benchmark so the two never compete for the same quota
 - **Explainable triage** — Full agent trace with rationale, confidence scores, and signals
-- **Evaluation pipeline** — Bulk eval script that runs 100 labelled bugs and reports severity accuracy
+- **Evaluation pipeline** — Bulk eval script with confusion matrix, per-class precision/recall/F1, and majority-baseline comparison (not just raw accuracy)
+- **Agent-vs-single-call benchmark** — Head-to-head comparison of the 3-agent pipeline against one consolidated LLM call, on the same labelled bugs, measuring accuracy, latency, and token cost
+- **Bugzilla-sourced eval set** — 300 real bugs pulled from Mozilla Bugzilla's public REST API, stratified to be perfectly balanced across severity tiers (see [Evaluation Data](#evaluation-data) below)
 - **Metrics endpoint** — Triage counts, duplicate rate, average triage time, severity distribution
 - **React dashboard** — UI for submission, history, and telemetry
 - **Typed backend models** — Pydantic-based request and response models